Faculty & Staff

 Mount Holyoke College

 Field of Study

-McKay, K., Acholla, D., Namutebi, P., Sanders, C., Ssekidde, M., Lessons learned from a menstrual hygiene management program in Central Uganda, under review at East African Journal of Public Health.
+N.D.
+McKay, K., Acholla, D., Namutebi, P., Sanders, C., Ssekidde, M., Lessons learned from a menstrual hygiene management program in Central Uganda, East African Journal of Public Health, under review.

 2016 McKay, K, Planning Families in Nepal.
 Jan Brunson, New Brunswick, NJ, Rutgers University Press, 2016, 150 pp. Medical Anthropology Quarterly. doi:10.1111/maq.12344